-It is well-known fact that China is struggling with the problem of heavily polluted air.
-No one is surprised by passers-by who wear filter masks, as well as the Cardis Hotel in Shanghai, which offers its visitors a rather unusual service, consisting in breathing extremely clean air.
-Hotel Cardis has double air filtering system, and each room has its own pollution sensor.
+It is a well-known fact that China is struggling with the problem of heavily polluted air.
+“Airpocalypse” is dubbed name for smog in Beijing.
+No one is surprised by passers-by who wear filter masks, as well as the Cardis Hotel in Shanghai, which offers its visitors a rather unusual service, consisting of breathing extremely clean air.
+Hotel Cardis has a double air filtering system, and each room has its pollution sensor.
 It can, therefore, be assumed that nowadays, breathing with clean air is a real luxury for which you need to pay extra.
 Such a reality exists at least in cities like Shanghai, Beijing or Delhi.
 In 2014, the World Health Organization (WHO) prepared a report that informs that every year about 7 million people die prematurely due to diseases resulting from air pollution, such as lung cancer and heart attack.
-As you can see there are many businesses willing to cash on this statistics.
+As you can see, there are many businesses willing to cash on these statistics.
 Clean air is already gaining the title of “bio” and “eco” food, several times more expensive than standard products on shelves.
 So far, a hotel from China is just an example, but in some time it may be the norm for the majority of the urbanised world.

 In London: CityTree, Airlabs bus stop and pigeon patrol

-How can you improve air quality in your home or workplace?
+How can you improve the air quality in your home or workplace?

 The first step is obvious: reduce the air pollutants (see above) which includes candles or incense.
 Make sure that you have proper venting around combustible appliances and that the vents go directly outside as well as in your bathroom (you absorb more chlorine from showering than from drinking water because of water droplets).

 1) Open windows regularly – the indoor air is much worse than you think – ventilate home during and after cooking and cleaning